List of medically significant spider bites: Australian funnel-web spiders

 A. robustus is one of five designated species of the genus Atrax (the others being A. christenseni, A. montanus, A. yorkmainorum, and A. sutherlandii).
 The related genus Hadronyche is represented by 32 other dangerous species in eastern Australia, including Queensland and Tasmania.
 The males in this case have somewhat more potent venom than females and they also wander, making them more likely to be encountered in summer.
 Bites by males of two large species, the Sydney funnel-web and northern tree funnel-web, have resulted in death.
-One specific case denoted an individual being bitten on the heel through his leather footwear after provoking the spider, indicating the great strength of the spider's chelicerae.
+One specific case denoted an individual being bitten through the heel of his leather footwear after provoking the spider, indicating the great strength of the spider's chelicerae.

 One other genus in the family Macrothelidae has been reported to cause severe symptoms in humans.
 Severe bites have been attributed to members of the genus Macrothele in Taiwan, but no fatalities.
 In other mammals, such as rodents, for example, the effects of funnel web spider venom are much less severe.